 Fashion / Style

-These are the sneaker trends we’ll be wearing in 2024
+These are the sneaker trends we’re anticipating will be huge in 2025

 You don't have to be a full-blown sneakerhead to clock the value trainers add to a wardrobe.
 There's nearly no event, at least in chronically casual Australia, where a pair of sneakers can't be subbed in in place of heels.

 So what's making waves in the sneaker world this year?
-Two years ago, sneaker trends slimmed down drastically.
+Recently, sneaker trends have slimmed down drastically.
 Basketball styles like Nike Dunks and Air Force 1s were subbed out for dainty soccer-forward silhouettes like the adidas Samba and Spezial.
-In fact, last year we hit peak Samba, with the style flooding sidewalks, offices, and our digital feeds.
-Which has one wondering if overexposure will push them out of the trend cycle in 2024?
+In fact, it feels like we've hit peak Samba, with the style flooding sidewalks, offices, and our digital feeds.
+Which has one wondering if overexposure will continue push them out of the sneaker trend cycle in 2025?

-You'll still catch bulky trail-running footwear in droves (Salomon are gearing up for another huge year).
-And who among us is willing to part with our always comfy Asics, especially when Andersson Bell and Cecilie Bahnsen put their own spin on the style?
+You'll still catch bulky trail-running footwear in droves (Salomons are still on the rise).
+And who among us is willing to part with our always comfy Aasics, especially when Andersson Bell and Cecilie Bahnsen put their own spin on the style?
 However, there are a handful of sneaker styles that are due for a resurgence.

 ADIDAS SL 72